 - Chronic bad breath

-If you have any of these signs, be sure to see your dentist as soon as possible.
+If you have any of these signs, be sure to see your Brooklyn dental specialist as soon as possible.
 The earlier gingivitis is caught, the easier and less expensive treatment for gingivitis is.
 In contrast, the longer you wait, the more painful and more expense your condition is to treat.

 Treatment for Gingivitis

 Gingivitis is easily treatable and usually reversible if caught early.
 Depending on the severity of your case, correcting the condition can take several months or longer.
 The first step is to visit your dentist if you suspect you may have gingivitis.
 Your dentist: